Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning: Introduction

-The main philosophy of Friedrichs learning is to reformulate the PDE problem into a minimax optimization, the solution of which is a test deep neural network (DNN) that maximizes the loss and a solution DNN that minimizes the loss.
-For a high-order PDE, we first reformulate it into a first-order PDE system by introducing auxiliary functions, the weak form of which naturally leads to a minimax optimization by integration by parts according to the theory of Friedrichs' system \cite{doi:10.1002/cpa.3160110306}.
-These two main steps are also the key difference from existing deep learning methods for weak solutions \cite{Ritz,Zang2019}.
-Let us introduce the formulation of Friedrichs learning using first-order boundary value problems (BVPs) with homogeneous boundary conditions without loss of generality, since initial value problems (IVPs) can be treated as BVPs, where the time variable is considered to be one more spatial variable and the inhomogeneous boundary condition can be simply transferred to a homogenous one by subtracting the boundary function from the solution.
+The main philosophy of Friedrichs learning is to reformulate a PDE problem into a minimax optimization, the solution of which is a test deep neural network (DNN) that maximizes the loss and a solution DNN that minimizes the loss.
+For a high-order PDE, we first reformulate it into a first-order PDE system by introducing auxiliary variables, the weak form of which naturally leads to a minimax optimization using integration by parts according to the theory of Friedrichs' system \cite{Friedrichs1958}.
+The above-mentioned feature is the crucial difference from existing deep learning methods for weak solutions \cite{E2018,Zang2020}.
+Let us introduce the formulation of Friedrichs learning using first-order boundary value problems (BVPs) with homogeneous boundary conditions without loss of generality.
+The initial value problems (IVPs) can be treated as BVPs, where the time variable is considered to be one more spatial variable.
+The non-homogeneous boundary conditions can be easily transferred to homogeneous ones by subtracting the boundary functions from the solutions.